Linear discriminant analysis: Effect size

 Some suggest the use of eigenvalues as effect size measures, however, this is generally not supported.
 Instead, the canonical correlation is the preferred measure of effect size.
 It is similar to the eigenvalue, but is the square root of the ratio of SSbetween and SStotal.
 It is the correlation between groups and the function.

 Another popular measure of effect size is the percent of variance for each function.
 This is calculated by: (λx/Σλi) X 100 where λx is the eigenvalue for the function and Σλi is the sum of all eigenvalues.
 This tells us how strong the prediction is for that particular function compared to the others.

 Percent correctly classified can also be analyzed as an effect size.
 The kappa value can describe this while correcting for chance agreement.

 Canonical discriminant analysis for k classes

 Canonical discriminant analysis (CDA) finds axes (k − 1 canonical coordinates, k being the number of classes) that best separate the categories.
 These linear functions are uncorrelated and define, in effect, an optimal k − 1 space through the n-dimensional cloud of data that best separates (the projections in that space of) the k groups.
 See “Multiclass LDA” for details below.

+Because LDA uses canonical variates, it was initially often referred as the "method of canonical variates" or canonical variates analysis (CVA).